-You can now secure your RAIDBOXES account with two-factor authentication (2FA).
-Why 2FA is so effective as a security measure for WordPress , your login to the RB dashboard or other of your accesses and how two-factor authentication works, we explain in this article.
+You can now secure your Raidboxes account with two-factor authentication (2FA).
+This article explains why 2FA is such an effective security measure for WordPress, your login to Raidboxes Dashboard or other access points and how two-factor authentication works.

 The nightmare of unauthorized logins

 Our lives increasingly take place online.
 If someone were to gain access to one or all of your accounts, it would be a absolute nightmare.
 Just imagine if a company you trusted with your financial or personal information got hacked or a data leak became public.
 Fortunately, it's not just online criminals who've become more resourceful - cyber security to protect against attackers is also improving.
 And the latest in security includes two-factor authentication (2FA).

 As WordPress host, security is a particularly important issue for us and we are constantly working on integrating new security features.
 To make Raidboxes Dashboard even more secure, two-factor authentication is now available to our customers.